ansible-community/meetup/meetup_toolkit.md

 ## Finding speaker

 Selecting the topics forms the core of any meetup group.
-Before looking for speakers, if the organizing pays heed to these points, that will be helpful.
+Before looking for speakers, if the organizer pays heed to these points, that will be helpful.

 What kind of audience are you expecting in the meetup?
 What is their experience with Ansible and with Automation in general?